Bhavin-umatiya/Nasa_team_succeed/README.md

 # Uncover the Role of Greenhouse Gases in Your Neighborhood!

-This project Greenhouse Gases In this project, we have processed the data and plotted some graphs. using pandas library
+Uncover the Role of Greenhouse Gases in Your Neighborhood!
+Is the project proposed by NASA Space Apps challenge for identify and make effective decision related to pollution
+In this project we have tried to make web-app for policymaker and decision makers to understand and decide that what steps to taken for controlling pollution